- Written by Dr.Mehmet Demircioglu

 Jet lag and poor sleep can make blood pressure readings less predictable, especially if you are already anxious, dehydrated, affected by too much caffeine, or sensitive to travel stress.
 A single elevated reading does not define your usual baseline, but repeated very high readings cannot be ignored before an elective procedure.
 Blood pressure is not a cosmetic detail.

-When you arrive after little sleep, I want your usual readings at home, medication history, flight duration, caffeine intake, alcohol intake, panic symptoms, and any sedative or sleep aid use to be clear.
-The clinical decision is not made from one number alone.
-It is made from the pattern and the risk.
+When you arrive after little sleep, I need your usual readings at home, medication history, flight duration, caffeine intake, alcohol intake, panic symptoms, and any sedative or sleep aid use to be clear.
+One elevated reading is different from repeated unsafe readings.
+A nervous spike that settles after rest is different from a pattern that stays high.

 If this is relevant to you, treat high blood pressure before hair transplant surgery as part of the travel plan, not as a late surprise.
 Travel fatigue can hide the real baseline.
-If resting, hydration, and calm repeat measurements bring the reading down, the plan may continue.
+If rest, hydration, and proper repeat measurements bring the reading down, the plan may continue.
 If readings remain unsafe, delay can be the right medical decision.

 Landing the night before surgery